Cycling in Mid Wales

 Winter is a great time to go cycling around looking at the shape of trees - the skeletal structure really stands out.

-By the way, the yew tree in the churchyard at Defynnog (near Sennybridge) is more than 5,000 years old, which makes it one of the oldest in the UK.
+An aside: the yew tree in the churchyard at Defynnog (near Sennybridge) is more than 5,000 years old, which makes it one of the oldest in the UK.

 A Few More Cycling Ideas

 Mid-Wales North Cycle Map - shows on-road and traffic-free cycle paths, height contours, 6 town centre maps, recommended linking routes connecting the NCN with quiet roads.
 Includes the Lôn Mawddach cycle path between Dolgellau and Barmouth, the Montgomery Canal Greenway, and the Llangollen Canal Greenway.
 Published by Sustrans.
 1:110,000 scale.
-(Also available from Waterstones.)

 Mid-Wales South Cycle Map - shows on-road and traffic-free cycle paths, contours, including Lôn Las Cymru (route 8), Lôn Teifi, Elan Valley Trail, Ystwyth Trail, 6 town centre maps, and 3 day rides.
 Published by Sustrans.
 1:110,000 scale.
-(Also available from Waterstones.)

 Or buy the ordinary Ordnance Survey Landranger